ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 ```

 Then create and source the virtual environment:

 ```
 python3 -m virtualenv ~/apc-ve source ~/apc-ve/bin/activate
 ```

-Then install ParallelCluster.
-If the version of ParallelCluster does not match the version used to generate the AMI then the cluster creation operation will fail.
-As of this writing ParaTools Pro for E4S™ AMIs are built with ParallelCluster 3.10.0.
+Install ParallelCluster.
+If the version of ParallelCluster does not match the version used to generate the AMI, the cluster creation operation will fail.
+At the time of writing, ParaTools Pro for E4S™ AMIs are built with ParallelCluster 3.10.0.
 Check the version string of your selected ParaTools Pro for E4S™ AMI, visible on the AWS Marketplace listing, for the associated ParallelCluster version.

 ```
 python3 -m pip install --upgrade "aws-parallelcluster"==3.10.0
 ```

-ParallelCluster needs node.js for CloudFormation, so
+ParallelCluster requires Node.js for CloudFormation.
+Install it with:

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash
 chmod ug+x ~/.nvm/nvm.sh